KLFAMO/current100A_Artiq/README.md

 `CUR 10.2` - set current 10.2 A (only in mode 2)

+`IMAX 25` - set max possible current value to 25A

 ### Advanced settings

 `I -0.04` - set gain -0.04 (this is bese gain for 50A - it is rescaled by uC for lower current due to udjust transistor characteristics)